practicingruby/practicing-ruby-paid/posts/v7/006-infrastructure-alt.md

 things that really matter or tasks that seemed too tough for me to do on my own, I'd find someone else to take care of it for me.

-The fundamental problem was that my system-administration related pain wasn't severe enough to motivate me to learn a whole new of doing things.
-Because
-I never got curious enough about the topic, I didn't realize that infrastructure automation has other benefits beyond eliminating the costs of doing repetitive and error-prone manual configuration work.
+The fundamental problem was that my system-administration related pain wasn't severe enough to motivate me to learn a whole new way of doing things.
+Because I never got curious enough about the topic, I didn't realize that infrastructure automation has other benefits beyond eliminating the costs of doing repetitive and error-prone manual configuration work.
 In particular,